roddyyaga/ppx_rapper/README.md

 ```

 By default, queries are syntax checked using [pg_query-ocaml](https://github.com/roddyyaga/pg_query-ocaml) and the
 extension will error if syntax checking fails.
-If this gives a false positive error for a query it can be suppressed using the `syntax_off` option.
+If you are using a non-Postgres SQL dialect or this gives a false positive error for a query it can be suppressed using the `syntax_off` option.

 ## Multiple outputs
 With the `record_out` or `function_out` option, an output parameter `@type{param_name}` will usually map to a record field name